 Writing is the one skill that can be applied to nearly every career, profession, and industry.
-Even math, science and engineering experts need to have excellent communication skills in order to do their job well.
+Even math, science, and engineering experts need to have excellent communication skills in order to do their job well.

-Short Story Ideas for Students
+11 Great Short Story Ideas for High School Students

-- Your story begins with two students inside the school, a note from the principal and a fish bowl.
+- Your story begins with two students inside the school, a note from the principal, and a fish bowl.
 You must incorporate all of these elements into your short story.

 - You and your best friend go to the local diner after school for a milkshake.
 Once you arrive, you stumble upon a mysterious note from your teacher.
 In your story, include what the note from the teacher says, and create a tale about what happens after the note is discovered.